-If you’re feeling the winter blues and your riding routine feels dull, it’s time to pamper your pony— and yourself— with a new regimen!
+If you’re feeling the winter blues and your riding routine seems stale, it’s time to pamper your pony and yourself with a new regimen!
 Whether you’re tired of cold hands while riding or your horse is becoming restless in his stall, don’t be afraid to mix things up.
-Trying out a different grooming tool or adding a fun distraction to your horse’s stall could bring some sunshine to both you and your equine’s winter routine!
+Trying out a different grooming tool or adding a fun distraction to your horse’s stall could bring some sunshine to both you and your equine’s winter routine.

 Do you have any tips for keeping you and your horse from getting the winter blues?
-Tell us about them!
+Tell us about them in the comments!